itszeeshan/react-custom-hooks/README.md

-# Custom Hooks Snippets for VS Code
+# React Custom Hooks Snippets Extension for VS Code

-This VS Code extension adds a set of handy React hooks as code snippets to your editor.
-It supports both JavaScript and TypeScript and loads snippets from external files.
+Enhance your development workflow with this VS Code extension that offers a collection of useful React Custom hooks as code.
+Whether you're using JavaScript or TypeScript, this extension dynamically loads and provides snippets from external files, to fit your project needs.

 ## What It Does